Make-School-Courses/-ARCHIVE-SPD-1.4-Testing-and-Architecture/Lessons/Lesson1.md

 Each of these activities affects the ultimate success of a project as much as construction!
 At least the success of any project that calls for more than one or two people and lasts longer than a few weeks.

 ### Why is Software Construction Important?

+Air traffic control.
+Medical imaging.
+The Mars rover.
+Twilio.

+What do all these things have in common?
+They rely on software!

+As engineers, improving our software quality and productivity is of utmost importance, even when flying solo.
+Nearly everything we experience today is a result of some kind of software!
+Construction is a large part --- the *central activity* --- in software development, and the product of software construction --- the *source code* --- is often the only complete and accurate description of the software.

 ### Choosing a Programming Language and Why it Matters